-When John writes "On the third day," he is referring to the fact that three days before this history, Jesus had called his first disciples.
-Jesus came with them to a wedding in Cana of Galilee.
-On a map, we would see that Cana is in the north-central part of the region, midway between the Sea of Galilee and the Mediterranean Sea.
+When John writes "On the third day," he is referring to the fact that three days before this miracle, Jesus had called his first disciples.
+Jesus came with them to a wedding at Cana.
 Jesus may have had six disciples with him: Andrew, Peter, John, James, Philip, and Nathanael.
-Jesus' mother was also at the wedding.
-We don't know what connection they had with the wedding except that Jesus' mother seems to have been close enough to the bride and groom to perhaps be involved with the serving and to assume some authority over the servants.
+Jesus' mother was also at the wedding and seems to have been close enough to the bride and groom to perhaps be involved with the serving and to assume some authority over the servants.